Hainanese chicken rice: Thailand

 Hainanese chicken rice is a common dish in Thailand where it is called khao man kai (ข้าวมันไก่, /th/), literally meaning "chicken oily rice".
-The chickens used in Thailand for this dish are usually free range chickens of local breeds, resulting in a leaner and tastier texture; however, meat from chickens of large scale poultry farms is increasingly being used.
+The chickens used in Thailand for this dish are usually free range chickens of local breeds, resulting in a leaner and tastier texture; however, meat from chickens of large-scale poultry farms is increasingly being used.
 Khao man kai is served with a garnish of cucumbers and occasionally chicken blood tofu and fresh coriander, along with a bowl of nam sup, a clear chicken broth which often contains sliced daikon.
 The accompanying sauce is most often made with tauchu (also known as yellow soybean paste), thick soy sauce, chilli, ginger, garlic and vinegar.

 One famous Bangkok neighbourhood for Khao man kai is Pratunam in Ratchathewi district, located near to Platinum Fashion Mall, CentralWorld and Ratchaprasong Intersection.
 A restaurant in Pratunam received Bib Gourmand awards from the 2018 Michelin Guide.
-Khao man kai is also well known in other areas, including Pracha Chuen, Yaowarat and Phasi Charoen near Bang Wa BTS station and Phyathai 3 Hospital including various places are Thanon Tok near Rama III Bridge, Thong Lor on Sukhumvit Road, Wat Suthiwararam School, Yan Nawa, Bang Kapi, Wat Saket, and Saphan Kwai neighbourhoods.
+Khao man kai is also well known in other areas, including Pracha Chuen, Yaowarat and Phasi Charoen near Bang Wa BTS station and Phyathai 3 Hospital including various places are Thanon Tok near Rama III Bridge, Thong Lor on Sukhumvit Road, Wat Suthiwararam, Sathu Pradit, Bang Kapi, Wat Saket, and Saphan Kwai neighbourhoods.